How we get your information:

 How will the data be used?

 Data will be used by Living Brands to contact research participants, carry out interviews and reimburse with incentives (where relevant).
-Occasionally data will be passed onto our end-clients (with your permission) so that they can use it to contact you again.
 Specific uses will be outlined at point of data collection, where you can opt into providing the data or not.
+All personal data is securely deleted after the research project is completed (typically within six months unless required for continuous tracking or follow-up research).

 How will the data be shared?

-We will only share information associated with your name with your consent, unless otherwise legally obliged to do so.
+We will only share information associated with your name or other personal identifiers with your consent, unless otherwise legally obliged to do so.
 Information might be shared with our end-clients who will use the data as specified to you on collection.
 We might also share your data with recruitment agencies who will contact you on our behalf.

 Access to your personal data